Find A Line That Is Perpendicular

 • Point-slope form: y - y1 = m(x - x1), where m is the slope and (x1, y1) is a point on the line.

 If the equation is in slope-intercept form, the slope m is directly visible.
 If the equation is in standard form, you can rearrange it into slope-intercept form to find the slope.
-For example, if Ax + By = C, then By = -Ax + C, and y = (-A/B)x + C/B. The slope is -A/B. If the equation is in point-slope form, the slope is already given as m.
+Take this: if Ax + By = C, then By = -Ax + C, and y = (-A/B)x + C/B. The slope is -A/B. If the equation is in point-slope form, the slope is already given as m.

 Step 2: Find the Negative Reciprocal of the Slope